-- describe the methods used at the site to identify the level of risk, threats, controls, and consequences (e.g., risk assessments, bow-tie methodology) - describe methods used to assist in risk evaluation - justify why they are deemed valid and reliable methods - include a record of the most recent risk assessments.
+- describe the methods used at the site to identify the level of risk, threats, controls, and consequences (e.g. risk assessments, bow-tie methodology) - · describe methods used to assist in risk evaluation - justify why they are deemed valid and reliable methods if not already demonstrated to be effective and applicable - include a record of the most recent risk assessments.